fonero-project/fonero-trade/src/styles/solar-css/README.md

 # Solar css framework

 Solar is a front-end css framework.
-It was originally developed for use with the [Stellar Interstellar Module System](https://github.com/stellar/interstellar/).
-It is currently mainly used on front-end projects by Stellar.org.
+It was originally developed for use with the [Fonero Interfonero Module System](https://github.com/fonero-project/interfonero/).
+It is currently mainly used on front-end projects by Fonero.org.

 This framework was designed to work in layers so that specific layers of the solar framework could be replaced with ease.